Vyral/joe-dimeo/_posts/2019-09-23-how-to-ease-the-stress-of-buying-a-fixer-upper-home.md

 If this sounds like something you could handle, but you don’t want to live with the constant construction, I have great news.
 There’s a program out there called the 203(k) rehab loan. **It allows you to find that perfect fixer-upper, make the updates and improvements before you move in, and move into a fully remodeled home.&nbsp;**

+{% include pullquote.html %}

 There are a lot of steps to it, but it can totally get done.
 I used to be a construction contractor so I’ve got a list of some of the best contractors in Oregon if you need it.

 If you’re interested in remodeling your new home just the way you want to without living in a construction zone, visit us online at [joedimeoloans.com](https://joedimeoloans.com/){: target="_blank"} or [loansforpets.com](https://www.loansforpets.com/){: target="_blank"}.

 If you have any other questions for me in the meantime, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.

-{% include pullquote.html %}